Littoral combat ship: Anti-submarine module

 The anti-submarine module had its focus changed from stationary to en-stride systems (while the ship is moving) that are useful in the open ocean as well as in coastal areas.
-One of the items to be added is a "torpedo detection capability" so that the ship can know when it is under attack.
-Thales has sold one CAPTAS 4 low-frequency active sonar to the U.S. Navy to be towed behind the LCS, with a potential order of 25 units.
-The USN will test a combination of this unit, derived from the Sonar 2087 on British Type 23 frigates, with the TB-37 multifunction towed array found on U.S. warships.
-As of September 2013, deployment of the ASW module is planned for 2016, but the 2013 sequestration cuts could push this back to 2017.
+One of the items to be added is a torpedo detection capability.
+Thales has sold one CAPTAS-4 low-frequency active sonar to the U.S. Navy to be towed behind the LCS, with a potential order of 25 units.
+The USN tested combination of this unit, derived from the Sonar 2087 on British Type 23 frigates, with the TB-37 Multi-Function Towed Array (MFTA) found on U.S. warships.
+As of September 2013, deployment of the ASW module was planned for 2016, with the 2013 sequestration cuts potentially pushing it back to 2017.

-The Thales 2087-towed sonar will give the LCS an ability to detect diesel-electric submarines while on the move, even better than destroyers and cruisers; because submarines can hide based on how sound is refracted through the temperature, salinity and pressure profile, the variable depth sonar can pierce that layer better than a hull-mounted sonar.
-The sonar is paired with a torpedo decoy under development.
+Submarine detection will be achieved on the LCS using a variable depth sonar (VDS) and the TB-37 MFTA.
+Both can passively listen or actively emit to analyze the returns.
+The VDS was originally planned to be the Raytheon AN/SQS-62, but the Navy canceled it in 2022, citing high risk, instead choosing the Thales CAPTAS-4 in 2023.
+The VDS will allow the LCS to detect diesel-electric submarines while on the move.
+Submarines can hide behind water layers based on how sound is refracted through the temperature, salinity, and pressure profile; a VDS can pierce layers better than hull-mounted sonars found on destroyers and cruisers.
+LCSs will also be fitted with a torpedo decoy system under development.
 To destroy submarines, an MH-60S helicopter will deploy the Mark 54 Lightweight Torpedo.
-Submarine detection is achieved by using an active VDS and passive Multi-Function Towed Array (MFTA); the active sonar sends out an acoustic signal to analyze the return, while the passive sonar simply listens through the water for noise signatures.

-A wargame held by the Naval War College demonstrated the possibility of using the LCS in open water operations to assist carrier battle groups and guided missile destroyers.
+A wargame held by the Naval War College demonstrated the possibility of using the LCS in open water operations to assist carrier strike groups and guided-missile destroyers.
 The LCS was found to be more useful in open water operations than previously considered.
 The wargame found that an LCS operating the ASW package could perform the mission, which freed up a destroyer that would normally perform the mission to contribute to the lethality of the strike group.
-Submarine hunting ability is increased by the combination of a destroyer's towed array and hull-mounted sonar and an LCS's variable depth sonar.
+Submarine hunting ability is increased by the combination of a destroyer's towed array and hull-mounted sonar and an LCS's VDS.